-This is the first in a series of blogs by Xactly Product Marketing Manager, Michelle Howard focused on the impact of data in order to help sales leaders make strategic decisions.
+This is the first in a series of blogs by Xactly Sr. Product Marketing Manager, Michelle Howard focused on the impact of data in order to help sales leaders make strategic decisions.

 Many companies preach the importance of moving manual processes toward automation.
 And for good reason.
 It’s a clean data set to start, and it provides expanded visibility for all stakeholders within a sales organization (as well as additional important nuggets for future analysis).

 There are infinite applications of data sales leaders can use to support their decision making.
 And it’s becoming more and more crucial to help their reps close deals and also optimize the entire sales organization.

 But where do they get started?
 What leading indicators can pay and performance data help illuminate?
 Here are a few areas to consider.

 A little story about us.
 Xactly is headquartered in San Jose, California, but we also have our flagship office in Denver, Colorado.
 Both cities have a bustling technology scene in common and are always hungry for capable talent.
 To recruit the best and brightest in today’s competitive, saturated markets, data driven intelligence is required to help stand out in the crowd.
 That’s no easy task.

 Data can help.
 To inform a host of data-based needs including compensation, both within our company and across industry peers, using Xactly Benchmarking is a necessity.
 It helps sales leaders and sales operations understand components and design competitive compensation plans in order to attract and retain top talent.

 What makes an effective sales organization?
 It’s all about nuance.

 The composition of a sales team is based on a number of factors.
 Understanding the different elements that influence a sales team include tenure with a company, region, time in a certain role, and more.
 All of these elements have an impact on dynamics, culture, and morale within an organization.
 Benchmarking can pinpoint areas of performance that need to be addressed—including those both positive and negative.